1. You (“Customer”) have agreed to Terms of Services that may require Datalogics (“Provider”) to process Personal Data on Customer’s behalf.

 How is Customer’s data backed up and what is the frequency of backups?

 All production systems are ephemeral and utilize infrastructure-as-code practices.
 There is currently no need for backups of our systems.
-The lifecycle policy for customer documents wipes all files thirty minutes after initial upload.
+The lifecycle policy for customer documents wipes all files a maximum of thirty minutes after initial upload.
 No customer data is retained or backed up.